Problems We Found With Chesapeake Drinking WaterRSS

 Lead In Chesapeake Drinking Water

-Lead enters into tap water through old lead service pipes and lead-containing plumbing.
+Lead enters into the city of Chesapeake's tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as seen in Flint, Michigan), lead leaches into drinking water and can reach hazardous levels.
-Recent analysis for lead in Chesapeake found 90th percentile concentrations of 2 parts per billion for water purchased from Portsmouth, with levels as high as 14.6 ppb detected.
-While water treated at Chesapeake’s treatment plants had 90th percentile concentrations at undetectable levels, levels ranged as high as 15.2 ppb.
+Recent analysis for lead in Chesapeake's water found 90th percentile concentrations of <3 parts per billion.
 These are not violations, since the 90th percentile concentrations are the levels used to compare with the EPA standard (with an Action Level of 15 ppb), but both the EPA and CDC recognize that there is no such thing as a safe level of lead.
 In addition, federal regulations cannot take into account levels measured at an individual tap.

 Chromium 6 In Chesapeake Drinking Water